-NHL hockey ended in April of 1945, but the war still had some fight in it.
+NHL hockey ended its season in April of 1945, but the war still had some fight in it.
 Reds In Heart of Berlin was the main headline one day in The Globe and Mail, just above the news of Huns Routed in Italy.
 Inside, the same edition that carried news that Major Conn Smythe’s Toronto Maple Leafs had beaten the Red Wings in Detroit to secure the Stanley Cup also counted 45 Canadians in the Today’s Casualties column: Dead 10, Missing 29, Prisoner 6.

 It was all over, of course, by the time hockey rolled around again that October.
 The Boston Bruins were in Toronto to open the season at Maple Leaf Gardens on Saturday the 27th, and the news in that day’s Globe was that the Toronto Scottish, the first Canadian Army battalion to have deployed to England at the start of the war, had arrived back home in Halifax.

 For the hockey game, the Leafs mobilized the brass and pipes of the 48th Highlanders, as they’d done every on opening night since 1931 (and have continued to do up to and including tonight’s meeting with Montreal).
-They’d also invited to the game five of the 16 Canadian servicemen to have received the Victoria Cross, the British Empire’s highest military honour, given for extraordinary courage and devotion to duty.
+They’d also invited to the game six of the 16 Canadian servicemen to have received the Victoria Cross, the British Empire’s highest military honour, given for extraordinary courage and devotion to duty.

-The fifth man showing his V.C. that evening was Private Ernest Smith — “Smokey” — the only private soldier to have won the medal during the Second World War.
+The sixth man showing his V.C. that evening was Private Ernest Smith — “Smokey” — the only private soldier to have won the medal during the Second World War.
 He was the man the Leafs brought out to centre ice to drop a ceremonial puck almost a year to the day after he’d been in Italy with his regiment, the Seaforth Highlanders, trying to cross the Savio River.

 Smith, who was 30, had enlisted in 1940.
 Like Major Mahony, he hailed from New Westminster, B.C.
-As the newspapers told it when he went to Buckingham Palace to receive his medal from King George VI, he’d almost single-handedly held off a German counterattack, turning back three Panther tanks, a pair of half-tracks, and some 30 infantrymen.
+As the newspapers told it when he went to Buckingham Palace to receive his medal from King George VI, Smith had almost single-handedly held off a German counterattack, turning back three Panther tanks, a pair of half-tracks, and some 30 infantrymen.
 The V.C. citation describing his efforts is worth reading — it’s here, along with those for the rest of the recipients mentioned above.

 “Here’s a little present from me to you,” the King is supposed to have told him at the investiture.